alexandereneroth/questionDistribution/README.md

 A number of different questions for a project had to be distributed in a, good, even way in an array.
 There were two different types of questions; 'Recipe', and 'Curated', as well as 'Interactive' questions that were a special type of Recipe questions.

 If there was an Interactive question, it was to be placed first, and if there was a Curated question it was to be placed last.
-The other questions was to be evenly distributed inbetween.
+The other questions were to be evenly distributed inbetween.

 **Key:**